A new vision for child protection and out-of-home care

 The proposed reforms encompass both immediate steps and long-term initiatives, including:

-• Streamlining regulations: Convening a working group to simplify regulations, reduce unnecessary paperwork, and ensure that frontline workers can dedicate the majority of their time to directly supporting children and families.
-Part of this would including reframing “risk”, to consider the long-term risks of relational deprivation.
+- Streamlining regulations: Convening a working group to simplify regulations, reduce unnecessary paperwork, and ensure that frontline workers can dedicate the majority of their time to directly supporting children and families.
+Part of this would include reframing “risk”, to consider the long-term risks of relational deprivation.

 Moving forward, the Centre for Relational Care will continue to work alongside stakeholders in collaborative co-design of this reimagined care system guided by the wisdom of lived experience.